Review & Cheat Sheet

 The property where performing an operation multiple times has the same effect as performing it once (e.g., retrying a Payment).

-What is the MTU size and why does it matter?
+What is MTU and why does it matter?

-1500 bytes.
-Sending larger packets causes IP Fragmentation, where one lost fragment requires retransmitting the whole packet.
+Maximum Transmission Unit (usually 1500 bytes).
+Sending packets larger than MTU causes IP Fragmentation, where a single lost fragment requires retransmitting the whole packet.

 What is Nagle's Algorithm vs Delayed ACK?